-Welcome To The Center For African Immigrants Recovering From Drugs & Alcohol Addiction ~ We Help Reunite Families
+Welcome To The Center For Recovering From Drug & Alcohol Addiction ~ We Help Reunite Families

 WHO ARE WE

-The Centre for African Immigrants Recovering from Drug and Alcohol Addiction (CAIR) was established in March of 2010 as a 501(c) (3) non-profit combatting the rising rates of drug and alcohol abuse among African immigrants in Minnesota.
-CAIR's mission is to provide treatment, counselling and rehabilitation services, and to curb the risks and attending consequences associated with drug and alcohol addiction among African immigrants.
-CAIR has adopted a family-based approach to serving persons recovering from addiction, trusting that the family unit and community networks are essential support bases for the future development of the client.
+The Center for Recovering from Drug and Alcohol Addiction (CAIR) was established in March of 2010 as a 501(c) (3) non-profit combating the rising rates of drug and alcohol abuse among African immigrants in Minnesota.
+CAIR's mission is to provide treatment, counseling, and rehabilitation services, and to curb the risks and attending consequences associated with drug and alcohol addiction among African immigrants.
+CAIR has adopted a family-based approach to serving persons recovering from addiction, trusting that the family unit and community networks are essential to support bases for the future development of the client.

 African immigrant and refugee families are CAIR's target population.
 They reside mostly in the Northwest Hennepin suburbs of Minnesota.
 CAIR involves a network of families and community groups to attain broader participation in the process of achieving long-term sobriety and sustained family stability.
 This approach has been effective and has significantly replaced previous ad hoc community-based programs that do very little to address issues of broken homes, drunk driving (DWI) offenses, drug overdoses, violence, recidivism, job losses, rising poverty, and homelessness.
 These are real recipes for the incessant poverty and homelessness that CAIR is addressing.